ParaLock/SolidumEngine/README.md

 # Contracts

-A critically important component of the SolidumEngine framework is what I call the dynamic contract.
-A dynamic contract is a unique data structure which allows a given object to build an outword facing representation of both its functionality as well as it's properties relative to another system.
-Ok so what does that even mean..
-Well let me give you an example of a dynamic contract:
+A critically important component of the SolidumEngine framework is the dynamic contract.
+A dynamic contract is a unique data structure which defines the dynamic relationship between a client and a service.
+The meaning behind "dynamic" in this context is that, depending on what behavior and attributes the client specifies in the contract, the service may treat the client differently.
+For example: if I have some client of lets say the "ResourceService", and this client wants to be loadable from disk, said client may specify "isLoadable" = true in their contract.
+This however does not mean that all clients must be loadable from disk.

 # Client/Service Model